 How can you obtain a permit?

-Reminder: If you purchase one of these permits, you will lose any preference points you have previously accrued for antlerless elk.
+Note: If you purchase one of these permits, you will not lose any preference points you have previously accrued for antlerless elk.

 Who should obtain the permits?

 It's important to note that these hunts might not be for everyone.

 Although private-lands-only permits will be available online and from license agents and Division offices, we strongly encourage you to obtain written permission before purchasing or using one of these permits to hunt on private land.
 You do not want to purchase a permit you may not be able to use.